AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

 * similarityFunction: The similarity function to be used.
 Available options are "Euclidean" and "Manhattan"

 * damping: A high value leads to fewer changes, while a low value leads to more exploration.
 The value can be set between 0 and 1.

-* numberOfIterationsToConfirmConvergence: Determines how many iterations should the model check cluster assignments to determine convergence.

-* targetCost: The cost at which the model stops training.

 #### Returns: